24f2009162-profsnl/research-labs/README.md

 ### 3.2 Level 1 – White Belt (Wallets & First Transactions)

-**Goal:** Build a simple Stellar dApp on testnet that can connect a wallet, display balance, and send XLM.[web:28]
+**Goal:** Build a simple Stellar dApp on testnet that can connect a wallet, display balance, and send XLM.

 **Features implemented:**